In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 Next, install some extensions in Visual Studio Code.

-Watch this Video to know how to create .NET 5 API using Visual Studio Code.
+Watch this video to learn how to create .NET 5 API using Visual Studio Code.

 23. What is Secret Manager in ASP.Net Core?